-Robert D. Simari, M.D., the Franklin E. Murphy Professor in Cardiology, assumed the role of interim executive vice chancellor for the University of Kansas Medical Center July 1, 2017.
-A 1986 alumnus of the KU School of Medicine, Simari will continue as executive dean, a position he has served since March 2014, providing oversight and leadership to all three KU School of Medicine campuses - Kansas City, Wichita and Salina.
+Robert D. Simari, M.D., the Franklin E. Murphy Professor in Cardiology, assumed the role of executive vice chancellor for the University of Kansas Medical Center January 9, 2018.
+A 1986 alumnus of the KU School of Medicine, Simari has served as executive dean since March 2014, providing oversight and leadership to all three KU School of Medicine campuses - Kansas City, Wichita and Salina.
 A national search for his replacement will begin in the coming weeks.

 Prior to joining KU, Simari served as vice chair for the Division of Cardiovascular Diseases and co-principal investigator of the Center for Translational Science Activities at the Mayo Clinic in Rochester, Minn., where he also served as a physician scientist, cardiologist and professor of medicine at the Mayo Clinic College of Medicine.
 While at the Mayo Clinic, his research laboratory made fundamental discoveries in the areas of thrombosis and identification of vascular stem cells, and for 10 years he led the National Heart, Blood and Lung Institute-funded Cardiovascular Cell Therapy Research Network, which performs early phase clinical trials in cardiovascular cell therapy.
 In addition, he continues his cardiology practice at The University of Kansas Health System.